trimstray/nginx-admins-handbook/doc/RULES.md

 This will also give a baseline for comparison with [Mozilla SSL Configuration Generator](https://mozilla.github.io/server-side-tls/ssl-config-generator/):

-- Modern profile with OpenSSL 1.1.1 (and variants) for TLSv1.3
+- Modern profile, OpenSSL 1.1.1 (and variants) for TLSv1.3

 ```nginx
 # However, Mozilla does not enable them in the configuration:
 # ssl_ciphers "TLS13-CHACHA20-POLY1305-SHA256:TLS13-AES-256-GCM-SHA384:TLS13-AES-128-GCM-SHA256";
 ```

-- Modern profile with OpenSSL 1.1.1 (and variants) for TLSv1.2 + TLSv1.3
+- Modern profile, OpenSSL 1.1.1 (and variants) for TLSv1.2 + TLSv1.3

 ```nginx
 # However, Mozilla does not enable them in the configuration: